vrabaud/workshop_2012/lbpr.rst

 Where it is
 Where it's going

-Find 3 images, use them as transition slides
+Find 3 images, use them as transition slides and themes

 Setup my background with summary of the Grand Challenge Ask who knows about it?
 Who was involved with it.  ->>> This is what I did.